 The NFL argued to the Ninth Circuit that the lawsuit from former players should be dismissed, as it was individual teams, not the league, that supplied the players with amphetamines and painkillers.

 In 2014, former Chicago Bears players Richard Dent and Jim McMahon sued the NFL, claiming that teams frequently use opioids, anesthetics, and anti-inflammatory drugs like Toradol.
-They alleged that such drug use often does not require prescriptions and that the teams do not take into account medical history or potentially fatal interactions with other medications.
+They alleged that such drug use often does not require prescriptions and that the teams do not take into account medical history, substance abuse treatment or potentially fatal interactions with other medications.

 The lawsuit was initially dismissed by a district court for being preempted by both the Labor Management Relations Act (LMRA) and the Collective Bargaining Agreement (CBA) between the team owners and players.
 However, this decision was reversed by the Ninth Circuit in September 2018, which found that the players were contending that the NFL violated federal and state law, not the CBA.

 The NFL now argues that the players are making inconsistent arguments.
 To argue that the lawsuit was not preempted under the LMRA, the players argued that the league itself administered drugs to players, not just that individual teams, and that the NFL failed to stop them.
 However, the NFL argued in their brief that the players are now back to square one, as they now allege that the NFL simply did not do enough to stop team doctors.